 The green portion of the spathes (sheathing of a flower or a leaf) is cut out into different sizes and shapes for the purpose of forming the headgear of different forms of Kolams.
 It is to be noted that for the purpose of maintaining the freshness of the spathes, all the kolams are just made sometime before the performances.
 And to ensure that everything is done without any mistake, the whole village participates in making these kolams.

-Kerala is one of the most amazing places to travel and is considered a prominent heritage hub of India, especially if you want to taste the charm of Indian culture.
-It is located at an approximate distance of 2,500, 462, 1,200, and 2,200 km from Delhi, Bangalore, Mumbai and Kolkata.
+Kerala is one of the most amazing places to travel to and is considered a prominent heritage hub of India, especially if you want to taste the charm of Indian culture.
+Attending this festival, people come to know more about the rich cultural heritage of the state, which is usually known for its rich cultural heritage and boundless natural attractions.
+Its multiple attractions have helped occupy a major spot on the tourism map.
 Here is how you can reach Kerala via the following means of transportation.

 By Air.
 Trivandrum International Airport is the nearest aerodrome from the temple, situated at a distance of 120 km (approx).
 This airport sees direct flights to and fro major Indian cities.
 After deboarding at the airport, you will need to cover the remaining distance by some means of public transportation like a cab.

 By Train.
 If you are planning to travel via train then your best option would be Thiruvananthapuram Central railway station.
 This train station is located at an approximate distance of 120 km from the temple.
 So, after deboarding the train, you will need to travel by some means of public transport.